 Total numbers of Simmental cattle are estimated to be around the 50 million mark.
 The highest concentrations can be found in Europe, but this is an animal that is successfully used on 6 continents.
 Interestingly, the worldwide spread didn’t really occur in any great number until the late 1960s and Simmental cattle were only shipped to China in the 1970s.

-Simmental cattle are renowned as a fantastic dual purpose breed.
+Simmental are renowned as a fantastic dual purpose breed.
 Muscularity and high milk production are important features of their popularity.
 Simmental cattle can be crossed successfully with any other breed.

 Simmental cattle characteristics